Abortion Or Reproductive Health Centers

 An individual, individuals, corporation, partnership, limited partnership, limited liability company or any other entity that provides, or offers to provide, residence and personal care to three or more individuals who are in need of assistance with activities of daily living.

-Exceptions: See Rules for Assisted Living Facilities
+Exceptions: Refer to Rules for Assisted Living Facilities

 Specialty Care Assisted Living Facility